Anth-us/forget-me/README.md

 By automating the detection and processing of "forget-me" requests, this system aids businesses in maintaining compliance with data privacy regulations, ensuring a more efficient and error-free approach.

+## Example

+You might be getting a lot of emails like this lately from privacy apps and services:

+> To: contact@yourdomain.com
+> Subject: Data erasure request
+>
+> Dear Privacy Team,
+>
+> I’m asking several companies to delete the data they hold on me.
+To make this easy for me to manage, and in line with the ICO guidance, please don’t ask me to perform a self service process or fill out a form.
+>
+> I would like to exercise my right of erasure under data protection law.
+If there’s any information that can’t be deleted for regulatory reasons please confirm what needs to be retained and minimise what you can.
+(Eg. Marketing and third party data processing).
+>
+> To help find my account in your records, my details are:
+>
+> Name: Jane Joe
+> Email: janedoe@example.com
+>
+> Please send email confirmation once the process has been completed and if you need any more information, please let me know.
+>
+> Thank you in advance.

+The Lambda function that processes the email will send a request like this to the OpenAI chat API:

+    {
+      "model": "gpt-3.5-turbo-0613",
+      "messages": [
+        {
+          "role": "system",
+          "content": "You are a virtual assistant tasked with identifying and processing 'forget-me' requests from emails.
+Determine if the email content contains such a request and if so, call the 'forget' function with the appropriate arguments."
+        },
+        {
+          "role": "user",
+          "content": "Subject: Forget Me Request\n\nDear Privacy Team,\nI’m asking several companies to delete the data they hold on me.
+To make this easy for me to manage, and in line with the ICO guidance, please don’t ask me to perform a self service process or fill out a form.\nI would like to exercise my right of erasure under data protection law.
+If there’s any information that can’t be deleted for regulatory reasons please confirm what needs to be retained and minimise what you can.
+(Eg. Marketing and third party data processing).\nTo help find my account in your records, my details are:\nName: Jane Joe\nEmail: janedoe@example.com\nPlease send email confirmation once the process has been completed and if you need any more information, please let me know.\nThank you in advance.\n"
+        }
+      ],
+      "functions": [
+        {
+          "name": "forget",
+          "description": "Forget the user's data",
+          "parameters": {
+            "type": "object",
+            "properties": {
+              "email": {
+                "type": "string",
+                "description": "User's email address"
+              },
+              "phone": {
+                "type": "string",
+                "description": "User's phone number"
+              }
+            }
+          }
+        }
+      ],
+      "temperature": 0.2,
+      "top_p": 0.5,
+      "max_tokens": 150,
+      "frequency_penalty": 0.5,
+      "presence_penalty": 0.0,
+      "n": 3
+    }

+Here's an example response:

+    {
+      "id": "chatcmpl-7qRb0M1igeOhq8s7ZJQyqzmg82FKH",
+      "object": "chat.completion",
+      "created": 1692733490,
+      "model": "gpt-3.5-turbo-0613",
+      "choices": [
+        {
+          "index": 0,
+          "message": {
+            "role": "assistant",
+            "content": null,
+            "function_call": {
+              "name": "forget",
+              "arguments": "{\n  \"email\": \"janedoe@example.com\"\n}"
+            }
+          },
+          "finish_reason": "function_call"
+        },
+        {
+          "index": 1,
+          "message": {
+            "role": "assistant",
+            "content": null,
+            "function_call": {
+              "name": "forget",
+              "arguments": "{\n  \"email\": \"janedoe@example.com\"\n}"
+            }
+          },
+          "finish_reason": "function_call"
+        },
+        {
+          "index": 2,
+          "message": {
+            "role": "assistant",
+            "content": null,
+            "function_call": {
+              "name": "forget",
+              "arguments": "{\n  \"email\": \"janedoe@example.com\"\n}"
+            }
+          },
+          "finish_reason": "function_call"
+        }
+      ],
+      "usage": {
+        "prompt_tokens": 266,
+        "completion_tokens": 57,
+        "total_tokens": 323
+      }
+    }

+We request three completions from the model.
+We have `temperature` and `top_p` set to make the completions less creative and more deterministic.

+We check to see if any of the completions call the function, and we use the first one if so.
+This is defense against the model intermittently failing to call the function.

+## What to do next?

+You could simply implement your data deletion/masking logic directly in the Lambda function.

+Our plan is to post a message to an SQS queue for pending `forget` operations.
+We're going to use a Thor CLI to pull pending operations from the queue and show the details to an operator so that there's a human approval step.
+We don't want to let autocannons loose on our data warehouse until we're confident that they're accurate.

+Then, the next stage will be to factor out the PII deletion/masking logic from the CLI and add it to a new Lambda function that will automate the processing.

+## Don't forget to notify the requestor

+This project doesn't send any responses to the requestor.
+Yet.

 ## Serverless

 "This component utilizes AWS's serverless technology, offering: